 Training in the duties of a waiter is given including table setting, taking orders and placing in the kitchen and clearing the table.
-Students also learn how to set up foods in the service line, serve hot and cold foods, prepare beverages and keep a flow of foods in the service line.
-PREREQUISITES: 316-131 - Culinary Skills I 316-132 - Culinary Skills II 316-135 - Catering/Banquets
+Students also learn how to set up foods in

-316-126 Dining Room Service 3.00
+Dining Room Service 3.00

 Emphasis on procedures for hosting, bussing, and serving customers in fine dining.
 Set up and serve different styles of service.
 Assist as a team member of the food service team.